mathiasfls/stabile/xl/readme.md

 [Best practices](bestpractices_v2.pdf) goes over the idea of tidy data and what it means

+The lecture notes for the [Excel refresher](https://github.com/sarahcnyt/stabile/blob/master/xl/lecturenotes-xlrefresher.md) and for [best practices](https://github.com/sarahcnyt/stabile/blob/master/xl/lecturenotes-tidydata.md) are also in the folder.

 ### Examples ###

 [Bad spreadsheet examples](bad-spreadsheet-examples.xlsx) has some examples of how we actually get data from government, and lets you imagine some differences.